MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     System \>\> Multicurrency Access)

 ![A screenshot of a social media post Description automatically generated](media/49e2ad74f226cca891096833654940c4.jpg)

 A screenshot of a social media post Description automatically generated

+A screenshot of a social media post Description automatically generated